emscripten-core/emscripten/site/source/docs/building_from_source/building_fastcomp_manually_from_source.rst

 First verify you have :ref:'the compiler toolchain <compiler-toolchain>` for your platform, download and install them as  necessary.

-Then follow the instructions for your platform showing how to :ref:`manually build Emscripten from source <installing-from-source>` steps 1-6, and return to this page at step 6.
-When you're done here return to those instructions.
+Then follow the instructions for your platform showing how to :ref:`manually build Emscripten from source <installing-from-source>`.
+When you get to step "Build Fastcomp (LLVM + Clang) from source" return here and complete these instructions.
+When you're done here, resume building Emscripten from source.

 .. _building-fastcomp-from-source-building:

 Building Fastcomp